mzdun/proj-flow/docs/source/commands/run.rst

 Description
 -----------

-The `./flow run` command is the heart of daily work with *C++ flow*.
+The `./flow run` command is the heart of daily work with *Project Flow*.
 Depending on which steps are taken and which configs are selected, various flows are performed.
 For instance, calling

 .. code-block:: console